ProjectEvergreen/greenwood/README.md

 - Styes and Assets

 ## Contributing
-We would love your contribution to Greenwood!
-Please check out our issue tracker for "good first issue" label or feel to reach out to us on Gitter in the room "Greenwood" or on [Twitter](https://twitter.com/PrjEvergreen).
+We would love your [contribution](.github/CONTRIBUTING.md) to Greenwood!
+Please check out our issue tracker for "good first issue" labels or feel to reach out to us on Gitter in the room "Greenwood" or on [Twitter](https://twitter.com/PrjEvergreen).

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).